revbayes/revbayes.github.io/tutorials/geosse2/index.md

 Running a GeoSSE analysis in RevBayes requires two important data files: a file representing the time-calibrated phylogeny and a biogeographic data matrix describing the ranges for each species.
 In this tutorial, `kadua.tre` is a time-calibrated phylogeny of *Kadua*. `kadua_range_n2.nex` assigns ranges to each species for a two-region system: an "old islands" region and a "young islands" region.
 For each species (row) and region (column), the file reports if the species is present (1) or absent (0) in that region.

-If you prefer to run a single script instead of entering each command manually, the RevBayes script called `kadua_geosse.Rev` contains all of the commands that are used in the tutorial.
+If you prefer to run a single script instead of entering each command manually, the RevBayes script called `kadua_geoSSE_fixedtree.Rev` contains all of the commands that are used in the tutorial.
 The data and script can be found in the `Data files and scripts` box in the left sidebar of the tutorial page.
 Somewhere on your computer, you should create a directory (folder) for this tutorial.
 This is the main directory for the tutorial, and you will run all of your commands from here.
 Inside the tutorial directory, you should create a `scripts` directory.
-This is the directory where you put the `geosse.Rev` script.
-Then, you should create a `data` directory inside the tutorial directory.
-Here, create another directory called `kadua`, and download the two datafiles to this directory.
+This is the directory where you put the `kadua_geoSSE_fixedtree.Rev` script.
+Then, you should create a `data` directory inside the tutorial directory, and download the two datafiles to this directory.

 {% section GeoSSE in RevBayes %}